newcontext-oss/opencti-terraform/README.md

 Then, you will need to login to Azure CLI and set some variables.
 Let's do Azure login first.
 To that end, just run `az login` to login and be able to deploy the Terraform code.

 Before you deploy, you may wish to change some of the settings.
 These are all in `azure/terraform.tfvars`:
+- `account_name`: The Azure account name.
+No default; this must be set.
+- `admin_user`: The name of the admin user on the VM.
+Default `azureuser`
 - `location`: The Azure region to deploy in.
 Default `eastus`.
+- `login_email`: The e-mail address used to login to the OpenCTI web frontend.
+Default `login.email@example.com`.
+- `os_disk_size`: The VM's disk size (in GB).
+Default `32` (the (minimum recommended spec)[https://github.com/OpenCTI-Platform/opencti/blob/5ede2579ee3c09c248d2111b483560f07d2f2c18/opencti-documentation/docs/getting-started/requirements.md]).

 ## Deployment
 To see what Terraform is going to do and make sure you're cool with it, create a plan (`terraform plan`) and check it over.
 Once you're good to go, apply it (`terraform apply`).